beavuck/time/.gitlab/merge_request_templates/enhancement.md

 ## 📝 Summary

-(_Summarize the feature being implemented concisely.
+(_Summarize the enhancement concisely.
 "By accepting this MR, you add X functionality"_)

 ---